bjasspa/jasspa/README.md

 combination, or you enter the command `Esc x user-setup`.
 In the Menu you have to access the "(T)ools - (U)ser Setup" entry.

-In User setup select in the "Start-Up" your keyboard layout and in GUI mode in the  "Platform"  tab your font.
+In User setup select in the "Start-Up" tab your keyboard layout and in GUI mode in the  "Platform"  tab your font.
 X11 users  here will  greatly  benefit if they installed  the  xfontsel  tool as it allows to  visually  select the font on a MacOS or Linux system.